-A project relating to the practice of landscape architecture selected by the student and approved by the academic staff of the school.
+A project relating to the practice of landscape architecture selected by the student and approved by the Head of School.
 The project should represent a synthesis of the knowledge and skills that have been acquired during the course of study and will be supervised by a member of the academic staff.
 Appropriate methodologies and techniques will be used for assessment, analysis, and evaluation of project parameters.
-(Old No. 37.101G)